 Advance ticket reservations are now available!
 Tickets will be released every two weeks on Tuesday at noon.

 All visitors, including members, need to get advance timed-entry tickets online.
-A very limited number of tickets may be available to be reserved on-site.
-Phone reservations are available at the MOCA Box Office by calling 213-633-5351 between the hours of 11am-5pm Thursday—Sunday.
+A very limited number of tickets may be available to be reserved on-site, subject to capacity.
+Phone reservations are available at the MOCA Box Office by calling 213-633-5351 between the hours of 11am-5pm Wednesday—Sunday.
 General admission to MOCA is free courtesy of Carolyn Clark Powers.